Collage of Pharmaceutical Sciences students in the lab at the Rinker Campus

 Biomedical and Pharmaceutical Sciences Emphasis

-For those with a background in chemistry, biology, biochemistry, pharmaceutical sciences, biotechnology or related areas.
+The Biomedical and Pharmaceutical Sciences (BPS) emphasis is ideal for those with a background in chemistry, biology, biochemistry, pharmaceutical sciences, biotechnology or related areas.

 For those with a background in business, general sciences, pharmaceutical sciences, biotechnology, health sciences, economics, data analytics, or related areas.